BMB12d3/minimax-h3-prompt-composer/README.md

 - Character/source images belong inside their reusable Subject.
 - Multiple views of one location can define a single Environment Subject.
 - Voice samples can be bound to a Subject once and resolved automatically when that Subject speaks.
-- Standalone Pictures are reserved for jobs such as frame anchors, storyboard references, wardrobe transfer, environment state, or character scale.
+- Standalone Pictures are reserved for jobs such as frame anchors, storyboard references, wardrobe transfer, environment state, visual height/scale/placement, or lighting-integration guidance.
 - The Identity and Voice Map shows how active H3 labels will be sent for the current Generation.

 ![Reference management in H3 Prompt Composer](assets/reference-management.png)